jarusll/the-logs/index.md

 Making things is easy, maintaining isn't.

 I'll soon be deep diving webpack now that I've got a knack for diagnostics.
-Also I am dying to try out golangs buffered channels.
+Also I am dying to try out golang's buffered channels.

 I seem to have the ability to make big changes on a codebase by observability.